Saint Porphyrius

-Saint Porphyrius (Porphyrius; Πορφύριος, Porphyrios; Slavonic: Порфирий, Porfiriy; c.
+Porphyrius (Porphyrius; Πορφύριος, Porphyrios; Slavonic: Порфирий, Porfiriy; c.
 347–420) was bishop of Gaza from 395 to 420, known, from the account in his Life, for Christianizing the recalcitrant pagan city of Gaza, and demolishing its temples.

 Porphyrius of Gaza is known only from a vivid biography by Mark the Deacon and from a reference made by John II, Bishop of Jerusalem.
 The Vita Porphyrii appears to be a contemporary account of Porphyrius that chronicles in some detail the end of paganism in Gaza in the early fifth century.
 However, the text has been viewed by some in the 20th century as hagiography rather than history, and some elements of it are examples of the stereotyped fictional events characteristic of this literary form.
-On the other hand, the author was certainly intimately familiar with Gaza in late Antiquity, and his statements are of interest for reflecting 5th century attitudes.
-The German librarian, Lucas Holstenius wrote a biography of the subject and attempted to locate his manuscripts.
+On the other hand, the author was certainly intimately familiar with Gaza in late Antiquity, and his statements are of interest for reflecting 5th-century attitudes.
+The German librarian Lucas Holstenius wrote a biography of the subject and attempted to locate his manuscripts.

-The saint's body is said to be buried in Saint Porphyrius' Church, in Gaza City, in the State of Palestine.
+His body is said to be buried underneath the ruins of Saint Porphyrius' Church, in Gaza City, Palestine.

 A street in Zejtun, Malta, bears the saint's name.

-The account in Vita Porphyrii
+Account in Vita Porphyrii

 Gaza had a history as a place hostile to the early Christians.
-Several had suffered martyrdom there in the persecution of Diocletian (303-313), and the brief pagan revival under Julian (362-363) had seen the burning of the Christian basilica and various Christians put to death.
+Several had suffered martyrdom there in the persecution of Diocletian (303–313), and the brief pagan revival under Julian (362–363) had seen the burning of the Christian basilica and various Christians put to death.

 The people of Gaza were so hostile to Christians that the Christian church had to be built outside the walls, at a safe distance, and the Christian bishops of the 4th century were specifically termed "bishops of the churches about Gaza".
-The Christian community in Gaza then scarcely numbered 280, according to the vita of St. Porphyrius, and the community-at-large resisted the closing of temples and destruction of pagan images which had started in more Christianized regions.
+The Christian community in Gaza then scarcely numbered 280, according to the vita of Porphyrius, and the community-at-large resisted the closing of temples and destruction of pagan images which had started in more Christianized regions.